bitcoinguardian/GASPv1-draft/README.md

 - WIF private key (keep secure and separate from spending wallets)
 - Testnet P2WPKH address (your Guardian Address)

-**Security Note**: The Guardian private key must be stored separately from your spending wallet keys to prevent coercion attacks.
+**Security Note**: The Guardian private key must be stored separately from your spending wallet keys to prevent forced signalling attacks.

 ### 2. Fund Guardian Address